jabarjung/slackTestApp/README.md

 # Test App to test functionality with Slack API

 It's an app to demonstrate the Slack messaging integration.
+Here is how it works?
+First a user is selected from the dropdown menu (under whose name the message will be sent).
+Type the message in the box and click 'Send Message' button.
+The message will be delivered to the Slack channel you set it up with.

 ## How to run it?